isfaidaznam/loan-repayment-prediction/README.md

 - verification_status : Missing values will be treated as "Not Verified"
 - purpose : Missing values will be treated as "other"

-#### Normalisation
+#### 2.2.4 Normalisation

 After feature extraction, transformation, and handling missing data, all values in all column are now in numeric values.
 The variety of range of each columns are vast.
 Some reaches 6,000,000 some are negative numbers.
 Normalizing the values into a (-1,1) range is used on all columns.

-### 1.1.3 Exploratory Data Analysis (EDA)
+### 2.3 Exploratory Data Analysis (EDA)
 EDA was conducted to understand the relationships between the features and the target variable.
+As the target variable is the `repay_fail`, repayment failure rate will be used to measure how bad the given situations are.
+The repayment Failure rate is calculated as

+   Repayment Failure Rate = Total Fail / Total case X 100

+This method is used to have more understanding on the probability to fail the repayment given a case.
+For example, later in the analysis, it was known that failure rate of a person if owns a home, is about 15.58%.
+The higher failure rate, the more probable for it to fail repayment.

 The following insights were gained:

-#### Loan Repayment Failure
+#### 2.3.1 Loan Repayment Failure
-The target variable "repay_fail" has 2 distinct values, 1 for failure and 0 for success.
+The target variable `repay_fail` has 2 distinct values, 1 for failure and 0 for success.
 Unfortunately, the distribution are highly imbalanced.

 ![Class Distribution](data/analysis/repay_fail_distribution.jpg)

-About 15.15% of the dataset are under failure class.
+About 5,829 out of 38,480 (15.15%) of the dataset are under failure class.
 These may pose difficulties during AI training.
 However, several steps are made to handle these types of situations.
 Additionaly, low populations of failure may indicate that the company's current policy for applying a loan has an effective approval requirements.

-#### Failure Rate by Annual Income
+#### 2.3.2 Failure Rate by Annual Income

 ![Failure Rate by Annual Income](data/analysis/failure_rate_by_annual_income.jpg)